This time, we will introduce the Digital Pulse Processor (DPP), which digitizes waveforms for analysis.

 |

-An important element in the charge sensitive amplifier is the device used in the first stage, which is typically a JFET.
+The most important element in the charge sensitive amplifier is a JFETwhich

 MOSFETs cannot be used due to their high 1/f noise and a noise corner frequency ranging from 10 kHz to 1 MHz.